burcuerdogann/FirstJavaApp/README.md

 # FirstJavaApp
-Android Studio Tutorials - Lesson 1
+Android Development / Java Tutorials - Lesson 1

 This is first android studio project to Android Development for Beginners